Information for inpatients

 Ward round

 Each patient is reviewed every month by the ward team headed by a consultant psychiatrist.
-Parents/carers or partners are encouraged to attend.
 Usually those attending the meeting are a consultant psychiatrist, the Senior House Officer, the dietitian, the primary nurse and/or the nurse in charge of the shift, and anyone else involved in the care of the patient, (ie, psychologist, occupational therapist).

 Bloods

-From time to time, bloods are taken to determine any physical problems associated with the eating disorder and low weight.
+Bloods are taken to determine any physical problems associated with the eating disorder and low weight.
+Frequency will be determined by the ward consultant or resident doctor.

 Weighing